MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 Now Ferret performs it in a more advanced way - scrolls down or up to an element, moves the mouse, focuses and types... with a random delay.
 As a real person!

 ## Other
-There are many other many small chanes here and there like adding missed ``FOCUS``, ``ESCAPE_HTML``, ``UNESCAPE_HTML`` and ``DECODE_URI_COMPONENT`` functions, perfomance improvements and change of the internal design of some parts of the system.
+There are many other many small changes here and there like adding ``FOCUS``, ``ESCAPE_HTML``, ``UNESCAPE_HTML`` and ``DECODE_URI_COMPONENT`` functions, improving perfomance and changing internal design of some parts of the system.

 # What's broken
-We are trying to make things compatible between versions but some features require serious design changes that lead to breaking the compatibility.
+We are trying to make things compatible between versions, but some features required serious design changes that lead to breaking the compatibility.

 The good news is that as we aproach to release v1.0, the API gets more stable and require less dramatic changes.

 <div class="notification is-info">
-	Most of the breaking changes affect only embedded solutions.
-No scripts need to change.
+	Most of the breaking changes will affect only embedded solutions, use of HTML drivers in particular.
+No changes in the syntax, so no scripts need to change.
 </div>

 ## Virtual DOM structure
-Work on ``iframe`` support required us to redesign the structure of the virtual DOM by introducing top level object called ``HTMLPage``:
+Work on ``iframe`` support required us to redesign the structure of the virtual DOM by introducing top level entity called ``HTMLPage``:

 {{< code go>}}
 type HTMLPage interface {